nolanlawson/cordova-plugin-sqlite-2/README.md

 Use the [Cordova CLI](https://www.npmjs.com/package/cordova) to download from npm:

-    cordova plugin add cordova-sqlite-plugin-2
+    cordova plugin add cordova-plugin-sqlite-2

 Usage
 ----

-This plugin provides a global `window.sqlitePlugin` variable, with an `openDatabase` function that is exactly the same as WebSQL.
+This plugin creates a global `window.sqlitePlugin` object, with an `openDatabase` function that is exactly the same as WebSQL.
 Example usage:

 ```js